Naftoreiclag/Fir/README.md

 Pretty simple; you can combine the declaration and construction statements together into one line.

-One more trick: You can also use one of those thingies (@) in a way similar to C++'s "using namespace foo".
+One more trick: You can also say "within" in a way similar to C++'s "using namespace foo".

     // Make some kinda root.
     <- root.